aidanconnolly/ga-ds829-data-visualization-in-python/README.md

 |          | Drinks consumed per capita in various countries | [Here](./datasets/drinks.csv) |
 <!--| Source Materials | Original files used to create this lesson | -- |-->

-**Instructor:**
-- Start with the lesson Jupyter slide deck.
-- Then, walk the students through each part of the lab.
-Discuss when to use each type of plot.
-- Periodically stop and let the students try the challenges (together in groups if needed).
-The challenges are typically just 1-3 lines of code that are very similar to what was just discussed.

-This lesson purposefully uses a large number of datasets.
+> This lesson purposefully uses a large number of datasets.
 This allows students to practice opening different types of data files.
 Having many datasets available allows us to explore a variety of visualizations throughout the lesson that might not be present in one dataset alone.

 ---